SeanEmbrace/WebSiteFun/_posts/2016-03-21-moon-theme.md

 - moon
 - blog
 - about
-- theme
+- embrace
 comments: true
 ---

-Working on my website with this sweet Jekyll Theme!
+Working on my programming/git skills with this sweet Jekyll Theme!

+*Look mom no mouse!*